Use Microsoft Entra ID

 Members of the selected group will be excluded from authenticating with Microsoft Entra ID.

-Use an empty group to set all accounts to be in scope for authentication with Microsoft Entra ID.
+Use an empty group for a “exclude no users” which makes all accounts in scope for authentication with Microsoft Entra ID.

 Initially it is recommended you start off by setting: